Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Middle School students will master rigorous academic standards to ensure college and career readiness.

-Strategy 1: Students will have open access to advanced courses and provide information parents and students about accelerated classes.
+Strategy 1: Students will have open access to advanced courses, and information will be provided to parents and students about accelerated classes.

 Strategy's Expected Result/Impact: Increased enrollment in advanced courses